 FAQ for Voting with a Criminal Record in NC

-Earlier this month, the court ruled that thousands of people on community supervision whose inability to pay fines and fees extended their probation and parole can now register to vote.
+In September, a three judge pannel ruled that thousands of people on community supervision whose inability to pay fines and fees extended their probation and parole can now register to vote.

 Amicus Briefs Filed in Support of Plaintiffs in the Community Success Initiative, et. al., v.
 Moore Case